-This is where the photography really starts to get fun as there's some really cool, creative ideas and effects that you can produce that can't be achieved during the day.
+This is where the photography really starts to get fun; there are some really cool, creative ideas and effects that simply can’t be achieved during the day.

-Shooting on film is good fun, and if you’re stuck for what settings to use, I recommend bringing you digital SLR along the first few times you try it, so that you can learn faster and not waste money on film.
+Shooting on film is good fun.
+If you’re stuck for which settings to use, I recommend bringing your digital SLR along too the first few times you try it so that you can learn faster without wasting money on film.

-Movement is an obvious choice for photos with long exposures, and the contrast between still object and moving objects can be easily achieved with a tripod mounted camera, like in the photo below that I took at Stone Henge for 15 seconds.
+Movement is an obvious choice for photos with long exposures and the contrast between still vs moving objects can be easily achieved with a tripod mounted camera, demonstrated in the photo below, taken at Stonehenge for 15 seconds.